 Don’t think that predator trapping should just be done in bush blocks or reserves.
-Pest mammals know no boundaries and are quite happy to travel across urban areas and settle in your compost bin, under your house and get into the pantry or nibble wires, or just raid your fruit trees!
+Pests know no boundaries and are quite happy to travel across urban areas and settle in your compost bin, under your house and get into the pantry or nibble wires, or just raid your fruit trees!

 Maintaining one or two traps on your property will not only help protect native lizards, invertebrates and birds, but also restrict the movement of pests across the city.